amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 In contrast, grammar is too hard in the sense that, in its most general form, detecting grammatical errors is AI-hard, requiring artificial intelligence that matches human-level intelligence and native-speaker-level to identify that an error has been made.
 Correcting those errors is just as challenging a problem.
 In addition to introducing false-positive risks, detecting grammatical errors requires processing syntax, which would mean each linting loop would take long, potentially weakening Proselint's real-time response speed.

-Instead of focussing on grammar, we consider errors of usage and style: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.
+Instead of focusing on grammar, we consider errors of usage and style: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.

 :sc:`Published expertise as primary source`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^